chofchof/probml/lectures/book1/11/Linear_Regression.md

 > - We can adopt an <u>iterative procedure</u> in which we make an initial choice for $\lambda$ and use this to find $\tilde w$, and also to evaluate $\operatorname{dof}(\lambda)$.
 These values are then used to re-estimate $\lambda$, and the process repeated until convergence.
 >
 > - Note that because $X^TX$ is fixed, we can compute its eigenvalues $\sigma_d^2$ once at the start.
+>
+> It should be emphasized that the value of $\lambda$ has been determined purely by <u>looking at the training data</u>.
+In contrast to maximum likelihood methods, <u>no independent data set is required</u> in order to optimize the model complexity.